rossgk2/masks2Contours/README.md

 You might ask, why not have a "regular" function `slice2ContoursSA()` that gets looped over, and then have two functions `slice2ContoursLAPt1()` and `slice2ContoursLAPt2()` that are "collectively recursive"?
 Wouldn't this be more readable?

 It might be more readable in some ways.
 In my opinion, there are enough tasks executed each slice that are common to the short and long axes, both in "part 1" and "part 2", for this more complicated approach to be well worth it.

+## A common error

+If, after running `masks2ContoursEidolonScript.py` and clicking `OK`, you are met with the error `ValueError: attempt to get argmin of an empty sequence`, you likely incorrectly selected files in the dropdown menus.